RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

 For an in-depth look at the SNES Retail hardware architecture check out the excellent post by **Copetti.org**:
 {% include link-to-other-site.html url="https://www.copetti.org/writings/consoles/snes/" description="Copetti.org has an excellent tear down of the SNES Hardware and how it works" image="/public/consoles/Super Nintendo Entertainment System.png" title="Super Nintendo Entertainment System (SNES) Architecture - A Practical Analysis" %}

+### Was the SNES backwards compatible with the NES?
+No, but it was intended to be during early development of the SNES which we found out thanks to an interview with **Masayuki Uemura** [^8]:
+> In truth, we actually wanted the Super Famicom to be able to play Famicom games too.
+We used a CPU that’s equipped with a 6502 emulation mode and everything.
+However, the sheer amount of games released for the Famicom, plus the fact that they often used different types of ROMs and chips made it too difficult to produce a perfect conversion.

 ---
 ## SNES in-flight Airplane hardware (Nintendo Gateway)
 In 1993 Nintendo introduced an in-flight entertainment system called the Gateway, this system allowed passengers to play SNES games for about 4 USD an hour.